Tech-Curriculums/Command-Line-Interface-101/CLI-101/VIM-Tutorials/README.md

 {
 }

-cntl+f
+cntl+u -- go up
-cntl+b
+cntl+d -- go down

 if you know the line

 `:102` or : + line number

-recenter with zz if it gets out of hand
+recenter with `zz` if it gets out of hand

 h j k l